-When the building in which the membrane is installed reaches its end of life, it is assumed that it is demolished without any sorting or recycling of materials.
-The membrane will be incorporated into the rest of the demolition waste and sent to a landfill site.
+When the building in which the membranes are installed reaches its end of life, it is assumed that it is demolished without any sorting or recycling of materials.
+The membranes will be incorporated into the rest of the demolition waste and sent to a landfill site.